Rick Rubin

 Try It

-Take something you're currently making.
-Ask honestly: who is this for?
-If the answer is "someone else" — a client, an imagined audience, a trend — set that version aside.
-Make a second version that's purely for you.
-No external constraints.
-Just your taste.
+Take something you're currently making and ask honestly who it's for.
+If the real answer is a client, an imagined audience, or a trend you're trying to ride, set that version aside.
+Make a second version that's purely for you, with no external constraints and no anticipation of reception.
 Spend 20 minutes on it.
-Compare the two versions.
-The gap between them is the gap between performing and making.
+Compare the two versions when you're done.
+The gap between them is the gap between performing and making, and noticing the gap is most of the practice.

 The Method